jessemoe/stable-diffusion-colab/README.md

 ## 50 realbiter
 This blend model aims to achieve versatility in generating images that are almost realistic but with a touch of fantasy and a polished aesthetic.
 It performs well with both illustrations and simulated photographs, but it particularly excels with the latter.

+## 51 neverending_dream
+make good anime stuff out of the box, without needing an additional LoRA.

+## 52 mousey_mix
+overfit merged lora model

+## 53 meina_mix
+MeinaMix objetive is to be able to do good art with little prompting.